Artists / Chinese Art

 Life & Legacy

-No authenticated original works survive.
-His reputation rests entirely on literary descriptions, later copies, and the deep imprint he left on subsequent practice.
-He is believed to have died around 760 AD.
+No authenticated original works survive; his reputation rests on literary descriptions, later copies, and the deep imprint he left on subsequent practice.
 His case is the ultimate demonstration that artistic influence can outlast all physical evidence, surviving through tradition, imitation, and collective memory.

 Expert Perspective